 The team at Greenwood Foot Clinic diagnoses fractures during an in-office visit.

 Your provider reviews your medical records and asks about your symptoms, including when they started, if they’re worse during activities like work or exercise, and if they respond to at-home treatment, like ice.

 Next, your provider examines your foot and ankle, looking for bruising, swelling, or redness.
 They gently press on your foot and ankle to pinpoint the source of your discomfort and carefully move your foot from side to side to assess its range of motion.

 Lastly, your provider orders diagnostic imaging, like X-rays or a CT scan, to locate the fracture and assess its severity.

 Treatment of fractures depends on several factors, including the location of the broken bone and its severity.
 The team at Greenwood Foot Clinic might recommend:

 If you have a bone that breaks into several pieces, the team might recommend surgery.
 During surgery, your provider uses pins, plates, and screws to hold your bone together as it heals.

-To learn more about the treatment options for foot and ankle fractures, make an appointment at Greenwood Foot Clinic by calling the nearest office or booking online today.
+To learn more about the treatment options for foot and ankle fractures, make an appointment by calling Greenwood Foot Clinic or requesting an appointment online today.